-Muse: 2009 – Present
+Muse: 2009 – 2021

 A collaborative body of work with Niki GrangruthMuse explores non-conforming gender identity, beauty, and the gaze through the reinterpretation of well-known paintings from art history.
 The series documents a process of gender play—a conscious hybridization of hyperfeminine and masculine as a way of exploring the fluid, performative, and sometimes dichotomous elements of identity.